-This Strategic Investment Fund (SIF) project by Elizabeth Cross and Dr Katharine Willis began as a master’s project for Elizabeth’s Masters of Architecture at the University of Plymouth.
+This Strategic Investment Fund (SIF) project by Elizabeth Cross and Professor Katharine Willis began as a master’s project for Elizabeth’s Masters of Architecture at the University of Plymouth.
 The project worked with the Tate St Ives art gallery, as a part of a wider access Tate project called the ‘Welcome Project’.
 This project aims to view the gallery experience through the eyes of all of their visitors, with a particular focus on those vital first five minutes of the journey into the gallery.
 One of the key groups Tate identified was those with ASD (Autism Spectrum Disorder).

 Elizabeth’s study used a specially designed biometric wearable device to collect data on stress levels, which was worn on the user’s fingers while they walked around the gallery, measuring the emotional response of their reaction to the surroundings.
 A key characteristic for someone with ASD is that they struggle to communicate verbally how they are feeling.
 Therefore, to be able to measure the emotional response of the person with ASD, without verbal communication, provided valuable research.

 “The people at the Tate had no idea about how these types of experiences were happening to people and it made them have some empathy about the fact that people on the autistic spectrum were avoiding visiting the galleries at all, or in the rare occasion they did visit, they would really not enjoy themselves.”

 The initial report of the outcomes of the study to Tate St Ives successfully communicated and evidenced how architectural layouts can cause stress levels in people on the autistic spectrum to rise.
 The focus of the project was to evaluate the current inclusivity of the Tate St Ives gallery’s space and identify key ways to create a less stressful and more inclusive space for those on the autistic spectrum.